Corvus Glaive: Fictional character biography

 Corvus Glaive is a member of Thanos' Black Order.
-He was chosen for his mastery in combat and tactical abilities and thus was chosen to lead them.
+He was chosen for his mastery in combat and tactical abilities and thus was chosen to lead the group.
 He is also the husband of fellow order member Proxima Midnight.
-His first order was attacking Earth to please his master.
-He attacked the Jean Grey School for Higher Learning, but was called away when Ebony Maw found Thanos' son Thane.
-Corvus was obliterated by Hyperion while Thane overpowered the group and froze Thanos and Proxima in amber.
-However, due to Corvus' powerful glaive, he was able to revive himself and returned to normal.
+His first order is to attack Earth to please his master.
+He attacks the Jean Grey School for Higher Learning, but is called away when Ebony Maw finds Thanos' son Thane.
+Corvus is obliterated by Hyperion while Thane overpowers the group and freezes Thanos and Proxima in amber.
+However, Corvus revives himself using his glaive.

-Corvus meets up with Namor who frees Proxima and Thanos, and asks that they join his Cabal due to his own anger towards Earth.
-However, Namor soon found himself hating the Cabal's tactics and vowed to work with the Illuminati to defeat them.
-Namor himself was betrayed and found himself and the Cabal stuck on an Earth that was to be destroyed.
-They all managed to escape into the Ultimate Marvel Universe and vowed to get their revenge.
-They crafted a "life raft" and managed to live past the destruction of all universes.
-The Cabal ended up on Battleworld where they proceeded to attack the locals.
-However, God Emperor Doom dispersed the group to the various corners of Battleworld and Corvus and Proxima were imprisoned by Apocalypse.
+Corvus meets up with Namor, who frees Proxima and Thanos, and asks that they join his Cabal due to his own anger towards Earth.
+However, Namor soon finds himself hating the Cabal's tactics and vows to work with the Illuminati to defeat them.
+Namor is betrayed, with him and the Cabal being trapped in a universe that is going to be destroyed.
+They all manage to escape into the Ultimate Marvel universe and vow to get revenge.
+The Cabal members escape the destruction of the multiverse via a life raft and end up on Battleworld.

-He managed to return to his own home when the Mainstream Marvel Universe was rebuilt, and proceeded to make his own Black Order, slowly building his army all over the galaxy.
-However, Thanos returned and the two battled with Corvus' former master as the victor.
-Not wanting a horrific death by Thanos's cruel hand, Corvus took pieces of his destroyed glaive and killed himself.
+Corvus returns to his own universe when the multiverse is restored and forms his own version of the Black Order, slowly building his army all over the galaxy.
+However, Thanos returns and confronts Corvus.
+Not wanting to be killed by Thanos, Corvus kills himself using the pieces of his destroyed glaive.

-Corvus Glaive later returned from the dead when the Black Order was reformed by Challenger with the group also consisting of Black Swan, Ebony Maw, a psychic projection of Supergiant, and a revived Proxima Midnight and Black Dwarf.
-The group faced off against an alien version of the Lethal Legion formed by Grandmaster in a contest where Earth is the battlefield.
-He is killed by Rogue, who is enraged by the death of the Human Torch.
-After the contest is over, Corvus Glaive turns up alive as he and the rest of the Black Order regroup on the planet Angargal.
-They are approached by Grandmaster who had an offer for them.
+Corvus Glaive later returns from the dead when the Black Order is reformed by Challenger.
+Corvus and the Order face off against an alien version of the Lethal Legion formed by Grandmaster in a contest where Earth is the battlefield.

 Powers and abilities

-Corvus possessed the typical attributes of a super powered individual including super strength, speed, endurance, senses and some invulnerability.
-Corvus' immortality stems from his weapon, a glaive that when remaining in one piece allows him to survive anything, including being obliterated.
-The glaive itself can slice through any known thing and person in the universe.
-Corvus himself can recall his weapon to his hand whenever he throws it with a gesture.
+Corvus Glaive possesses the typical attributes of a super powered individual including super strength, speed, endurance, senses and some invulnerability.
+His namesake weapon gives him immortality and can be summoned to his hand at will.